University of Wolverhampton Students’ Union: Parents’ and Guardians Guide to Student Finance

 Many of the big banks have created a special student bank account to target people going to University or College for the first time.
 They may offer incentives such as discounted rail travel.
 While these are appealing, it’s important to look beyond the freebies to what the account offers.
 The best account will have a 0% overdraft limit for the longest period of time.

 Lending comes in many shapes and sizes: bank loans, hire purchase, credit cards and store cards.
 Most of these will be at commercial rates of interest, anything from 5% to 4000%.
-As students have limited income and almost certainly won’t start work until they graduate, this means when borrowing money they are more likely to only pay the minimum payment and paying a real rate of interest will incur compound interest (paying interest on interest) which will increase the amount owed.
+As students have limited income and almost certainly won’t start full time work until they graduate, this means when borrowing money they are more likely to only pay the minimum payment and paying a real rate of interest will incur compound interest (paying interest on interest) which will increase the amount owed.

 If they do need to borrow, then stress that the lower the interest rate, and the quicker they can repay means the less they will pay.